Mansi people: History

 The last conflict between the Mansi and the Russian state was the Kazym rebellion in 1931–1934, where natives of Khanty-Mansi Autonomous Okrug rebelled.
 The rebellion was crushed by the Red Army.
 This was the last known conflict between Russia and any of the Siberian tribes.

 Relationship with historical Magyar conquerors

 The Mansi are one of the closest linguistic relatives of modern Hungarians.
-Genetic data by Maroti et al. revealed high genetic affinity between Magyar conquerors and modern day Bashkirs, with both being modeled as ~50% Mansi-like, ~35% Sarmatian-like, and ~15% Hun/Xiongnu-like.
+Genetic data by Maroti et al. revealed high genetic affinity between Magyar conquerors and modern day Volga Tatars and Bashkirs, with both being modeled as ~50% Mansi-like, ~35% Sarmatian-like, and ~15% Hun/Xiongnu-like.
 The admixture event is suggested to have taken place in the Southern Ural region in 643–431 BC.